 This can include people who may be at risk if put under anaesthetic, and means that prolonged bed rest, medication and manual, external realignment of the hip may be required, resulting in a much longer, more complicated recovery period.

 If you’d like to chat with someone about starting your hip injury compensation claim, then get in touch with our team today.
 Alternatively, read on to find out more about pelvic injury compensation claims.

 As mentioned above, the hip’s anatomy is complex and can lead to a wide variety of injuries that are labelled commonly as a hip or pelvic injury.
 Injury to any of these parts of the hip and pelvis could lead to hip injury claims if the injury was caused by the negligence of a third party.

-The anatomy of the hips and pelvis is the same on both sides of the body, and which means that a right hip injury can occur in similar ways to a left hip injury, and there is no difference in how either might be treated.
+The anatomy of the hips and pelvis is the same on both sides of the body.
+This means that a right hip injury can occur in similar ways to a left hip injury, and there is no difference in how either might be treated.

 The top of the femur or femoral head sits inside the acetabulum or socket of the pelvis.
 The femoral head is connected to the femur by the femoral neck, the greater trochanter and the lesser trochanter.
 Fractures can happen along any of these points, and they are all individually classified according to location, shape and if they have been displaced or not.

 The anatomy also includes all the soft tissues and muscles surrounding these bones, including cartilage, muscles, tendons, ligaments, nerves, and blood vessels.
 Damage to these can also happen as a result of a pelvis or hip injury.
 It can result in other issues themselves if not repaired correctly, such as arthritis, loss of mobility, scarring, etc.

 As mentioned, there are varied, detailed classifications used to describe the many different types of hip injury or pelvic injury in medical terms.
 These would be reflected in the details of your case should you choose to proceed with a hip injury compensation claim.